top of page

 2. The Challenge of Staffing

 When I announced the opening of my clinic, I was flooded with offers from colleagues eager to work with me.
-This led me to naively believe that staffing would be a breeze.
+This led me to believe that staffing would be a breeze.
 However, the reality was quite different.

 3. The Waiting Game for Patients